 As amazing as New York City is 99.9% of the time, there is still that tiny .1% where it just completely sucks – mainly in the summer months when there’s 100 degrees of oppressive heat outside and the sidewalks become overcrowded with hordes of tourists who forget their ability to walk properly the minute they step off the plane.

-By the time August hits, your mind starts toying with the idea of pushing that annoying sightseer (you know, the one who’s too busy instagramming to notice they just abruptly stopped in the middle of a walkway causing you to slam right into them) into oncoming traffic.
-When your mind reaches that dark place, it’s time to get out of dodge
+By the time August hits your mind starts toying with the idea of pushing that annoying sightseer (you know, the one who’s too busy instagramming to notice they just abruptly stopped in the middle of a walkway causing you to slam right into them) into oncoming traffic.
+When your mind reaches that dark place, it’s time to get out of dodge.

-I was about to hit that breaking point (which would have sent me straight to jail although I’m sure even the NYPD secretly wouldn’t have blamed me) when work asked me to head to California to attend a few client events over the weekend.
+I was about to hit my breaking point (which would have sent me straight to jail although I’m sure even the NYPD secretly wouldn’t have blamed me) when work asked me to head to California to attend a few client events over the weekend.

 Always one to take advantage of work-paid flights, I chose to take the redeye from San Francisco back to NYC on my last day so I could have some time to play.
 As the weekend was incredibly exhausting, all I really wanted was some quiet and relaxation so I decided to skip the city and head over the Golden Gate Bridge to Sausalito.